Getting all flags

 Expand iOS code sample

-All flags returns a dictionary with the flag keys and their values.
+The all flags method produces a dictionary of feature flag keys to their values for a context object.
 If the LDClient

 is not started, it returns nil